 We believe nutrition plays a big part in your pets health.
-Our clinic is stocked with some of the best diets for dogs and cats (ferrets too).
-Hill's Prescription Diet along with Royal Canin and Eukanuba provide us with diets that can meet any and every special dietary needs of our patients.
+Our clinic is stocked with some of the best diets for dogs and cats.
+Hill's Prescription Diet along with Royal Canin provide us with diets that can meet any and every special dietary needs of our patients.

 Ours is a community practice.
 Our children have been raised here on Roanoke Island and I have watched so many of our client's children grow up too.
 We go to most of the career day events at school and we love having the local children who are interested in veterinary medicine work for us or just spend a day to watch.
 I am so proud of the fact that several of these kids have gone on to become veterinarians themselves - including our son Elliot who now works side by side with us.